Anirudh-Kulkarni/Sip-Surf/README.md

 # Sip & Surf

-Sip & Surf is a Flask application that helps you discover and explore cafes.
-With a user-friendly interface, you can search for cafes by location, add new cafes, and view detailed information about each cafe.
+Sip & Surf is a Flask application built with Python that helps you discover and explore cafes.
+Utilizing Jinja for templating and SQLAlchemy for database interactions, it features a user-friendly interface where you can search for cafes by location, add new cafes, and view detailed information about each cafe.
+Additionally, the application provides API endpoints for further integration, and you can modify database entries directly through the website.

 I developed this application as a part of the Udemy course [100 Days of Code: The Complete Python Pro Bootcamp](http://www.udemy.com/course/100-days-of-code/).
 I thank Angela Yu and her team for this excellent course and I would highly recommend it to anyone interested in learning and enhancing their coding skills in Python.
 Photos are taken from the [Unsplash website](https://unsplash.com).